telerik/justmock-docs/basic-usage/mock/when.md

 # When

-Applied, the __When__ clause enables the arrangement only if certain conditions are satisfied.
-It specifies what must be true (along with any argument [matcher]({%slug justmock/basic-usage/matchers%}), or [IgnoreInstance()]({%slug justmock/advanced-usage/future-mocking%}) or IgnoreArguments() clauses used on the arrangement) for that arrangement to be executed and its expectations updated.
+Use `When` to add a conditional guard to an arrangement.
+The arrangement applies only when the condition you provide returns `true`.
+If the condition is `false`, JustMock skips the arrangement and the call is handled by the next matching arrangement or the mock's default behavior.

+Use `When` when the condition depends on external state rather than the method's own arguments.
+For argument-based conditions, use [Matchers]({%slug justmock/basic-usage/matchers%}) instead.
+You can also combine `When` with `IgnoreInstance()` or `IgnoreArguments()` on the same arrangement.

-To understand how to use the __When__ method, check the next examples:
+To understand how to use the `When` method, check the next examples:

 ## How It Works
 Let's assume we have the following `interface`: